XEROK-AM: Later years

-Operation
+Transmitter and facilities

-The station usually operated with 50,000 watts days (extra power was more or less wasted by day, as the ground wave could not be pushed far enough to reach more population.
+The station usually operated with 50,000 watts by day, even though it was authorized to put out 150,000 watts, three times the maximum of most U.S. AM stations.
+The station's extra power would be wasted by day, as the ground wave coverage area around Ciudad Juarez and El Paso was mostly unpopulated.
 By night, the skywave transmission was helped by extra power sometimes to as high as 150,000 watts.

-The Bill Branch-built transmitter was used until 1971, when a CCA transmitter was installed.
+The transmitter, built by radio engineer Bill Branch, was used until 1971, when a CCA transmitter was installed.
 It was also the cause of Branch's death in 1946, when he received a fatal shock while working on it.
-Later they got a Continental Electronics 150 kW unit.
-The Continental required a couple of minutes to change from low to high power settings, and the manual operation of switches in the front and the back.
-The station now uses a 50 kW Harris DX-50.
-Its base of operation and studios in El Paso were at 2100 Trawood, now the location of Grupo Radio Centro's El Paso operations (namely XHTO-FM).
-There is open feed line out to the tower.
+Later the station installed a Continental Electronics 150 kW unit.
+The Continental required a couple of minutes to change from low to high power settings, with the manual operation of switches in the front and the back.
+The station more recently used a 50 kW Harris DX-50.
+XEROK's offices and studios in El Paso were at 2100 Trawood Drive at Lomaland Drive, now the location of Grupo Radio Centro's El Paso operations, including English-language Top 40 station XHTO-FM.